This article has partner links that I may receive compensation from at no cost to you. Thank you for supporting my site by using them!

 With 51 taps, about half of which rotate, (look for the chalkboards as you enter to see the latest selection), plus a large wine menu, there’s plenty to drink.
 The comfort food menu has dishes such as the fantastic spicy chicken & waffle, which held no punches when it came to the spice level.

 Address: Rokin 84, 1012 KX Amsterdam, Netherlands (map)

 Proeflokaal Arendsnest is heaven for Dutch craft beer lovers.
 You won’t find beer from anywhere else here, but who needs it when you’ve got 50 taps and over 100 bottles of the best beer from around the Netherlands?

 As if that’s not enough, there’s also a fantastic selection of Dutch cheese, since nothing goes better with great beer than great cheese.

 The staff at the bar are happy to talk about local beer.
 The tasting room also hosts a few beer tastings each week where visitors can taste a variety of brews & learn more about them.

 While the inside of Proeflokaal Arendsnest feels like a traditional Dutch bar & tasting room, outside there is a canal-side terrace to sit on.
-It’s a quintessential Dutch beer experience right in the heart of Amsterdam.
-This is another can’t miss bar if you’re seeking the best craft beer in Amsterdam.
+It’s a quintessential Dutch beer experience right in the heart of the city.
+This is another can’t-miss bar if you’re seeking the best craft beer in Amsterdam.

 Address: Herengracht 90, 1015 BS Amsterdam, Netherlands (map)